kunalgorithm/simplelogin-cra-example/README.md

 # SimpleLogin Create React App Example

+NOTE: Simplelogin is currently in beta and is currently subject to breaking API changes.
+It is ready to use for the purposes of learning and side projects, but should not yet be used in mission-critical production environments.

+This projects is a complete app that demonstrates its usage.
+Your feedback is very much welcome.

+## Let's go

 To get started, sign up at [SimpleLogin](https://simplelog.in/) and create a new project.
 Then, copy the generated API key.

 Rename `.env.example` to `.env` and set `REACT_APP_SIMPLELOGIN_KEY` to the API key for your project.